-Delegates and other meeting participants are requested not to take food and liquids other than water into the conference rooms, to avoid damaging the simultaneous interpretation audio systems.
+Delegates and other meeting participants are reminded that food and drinks are strictly prohibited in conference rooms to avoid accidental damage, in particular of conference management and simultaneous interpretation systems.
 Care should also be taken when utilizing microphones, channel selectors, voting switches and audio earphones, as these are sensitive electronic devices.
 Placing a cellular phone near a microphone may interfere with sound quality.